oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

   of the same project (Typically the test environment is destroyed when a build or a test is done), or to gain access to certain system devices or services.
-* *Environment dependencies* - A project can require environment variables to be configured inside it's run-time environment.
+* *Environment dependencies* - A project can require environment variables to be configured inside its run-time environment.
   Environmnet variable values can be provided from multiple locations:
   - Plain: Used to configure variables with custom values.
   - Runtime environment: Used to provide environment variables from the